Jeltema-Group/PAT/README.md

 and a web browser will open with jupyter lab running.
 In case that a web browser cannot connect to Localhost, then read on.

-First we need to forward the remote port XXXX (default=8888) to our local machine's port YYYY (you decide what four numbers) and listen to it so that we can run Jupyter lab on our webpage.
+First we need to forward the remote port XXXX (default=8888) to our local machine's port YYYY (you decide what four numbers greater than 8888) and listen to it so that we can run Jupyter lab on our webpage.
 Run the following:

 ```
 ssh -Y -N -f -L Localhost:YYYY:Localhost:8888 username@inigo.ucsc.edu